 The backyard swimming pool is a way of life in Australia and reflects our passion for an outdoors lifestyle.
 It is a symbol of fun, recreation, family and exercise in many of our homes today.
 However, it is a sad reality that the most common cause of death for Australian children below five years old is drowning.
+You must ensure your pool gate is kept shut and can shut or self close from any position.
+This is just the start of what is needed.

 As a pool owner, it is your responsibility to ensure your pool adheres to the most current pool fencing safety regulations.
 The Australian laws regarding backyard pool fencing safety can be a confusing area and not only that, it varies between States.
 Do you really know what is required by regulators to ensure the safety of your swimming pool fencing?
 Here are the facts you need to know.